 - Alcohol exceeding 22% alcohol by volume (1 L)

 - Only “Fond de Cave” (15 bottles)

 - Tobacco products are subject to duty or taxpayments and can be imported by persons 17 years and older as accompanied baggage.

-- Firearms and weapons (proof of ownership, registration / certificates / licenses are required and must be obtained prior to import); contact agent for specific information as some weapons are prohibited.
+- Firearms and weapons (proof of ownership, registration/certificates/licenses are required before importing); contact agent for specific information as some weapons are prohibited.

 - Medications for personal use only are permitted.